BoavistaLudwig/BoavistaLudwig/README.md

         -  I tend to buy icons/illustrations.

       (3) Programming
-      I started my programming journey during the pandemic and did not settle/specialise yet.
-Ergo, the highest rating I give to myself are 4 stars.
-In general, it looks like I will specialise on React/React Native and Python.
-Programming has currently the highest priority for me.
+      I started my programming journey during the pandemic and did not settle/specialize yet.
+Ergo, the highest rating I give to myself is 4 stars.
+In general, it looks like I will specialize in React/React Native and Python.
+Programming is currently the highest priority for me.

       - Html & CSS ⭐️⭐️⭐️⭐️
-        - I really enjoy CSS and am very comfortable with flexbox, grid and playing with any methology or anything new, from BEM to Tailwind.
+        - I really enjoy CSS and am very comfortable with flexbox, grid and playing with any methodology or anything new, from BEM to Tailwind.
 Why not 5 stars?
 There was no need yet to achieve 5 stars and JS is/was just too intriguing.
       - Java Script ⭐️⭐️⭐️
         - I already applied JS to web projects.
 Watched hours of tutorials.
 By now I have an advanced understanding up to OOP level.
 I will now build up